Skip to content

 4. Integrate Delivery Experience Data Into Your Overall Order Fulfillment Solution.

-Even if you have a good customer service organization, they are useless if they do not have real-time access to your customers’ order status.
-Positively, they must have actionable information, and ideally be proactive to prevent delivery exceptions.
+Even if you have a good customer service organization, they are useless if they do not have up-to-date visibility to your customers’ order status.
+Obviously, they must have actionable information.
+Most importantly, they need to use this information proactively to prevent delivery exceptions.
 Additionally, customers want convenience and results, not excuses or “not my department”.

-All eCommerce companies need a data integration plan.
-Specifically, how do they get shipment status data from the parcel carrier to their customer service system?
+All ecommerce companies need a data integration plan.
+Specifically, how do they get shipment status data from the parcel carrier to their customer service agents?
 Also, how do they get data from their 3rd party order fulfillment system?
 Lastly, how do they get data from the shipping department?
-In addition, there are a lot of different terms for this type of data visibility, like “unified view”, “source of truth”, and “control tower”.
-Whatever you call it, you need it.
+Now beware, there are a lot of different terms for this type of shipment order visibility, like “unified view”, “source of truth”, and “control tower”.
+Whatever you call it, you need it!
 For more details on data integration, see Want To Integrate Data For Better Business Visibility?
 Here’s How To Do It.

 5. Delight Your Customers – Manage Your Customers’ Delivery Experience.